Recycling Proof Patterns in Coq: Case Studies: Introduction

 The ML4PG package for Proof General features the following main functions:

-\begin{itemize} \item The user works within the interactive environment of Coq/SSReflect, and has an option to call ML4PG from the Proof General interface whenever he needs to find some proof patterns.
+\begin{itemize} \item The user works within the interactive environment of Coq/SSReflect, and has an option to call ML4PG from the Proof General interface whenever he needs to see similar proof patterns.

 \item Based on the user's choice, ML4PG compiles the chosen libraries, and extracts significant proof features from the existing lemmas and proofs;